Semihalf/edk2-platforms/Readme.md

   choose to help finish and validate
 * Allow more platforms to be used as part of the edk2 validation and release cycle.
-* Not intended to be used for bug fixes.

 # Process for creating, using, and maintaining platforms
 1. Create a new repo called edk2-platforms